 A report produced by immunology experts for the UK Government’s Scientific Advisory Group for Emergencies (SAGE) highlighted that the lack of a co-ordinated approach was limiting depth of understanding with no UK platform existing to evaluate immunity and immunopathology.

-“The UK has one of the strongest immunology communities in the world and UK-CIC is an excellent example of how we can rapidly bring together this to address crucial issues,” adds Professor Moss.
+“The UK has one of the strongest immunology communities in the world and UK-CIC is an excellent example of how we have rapidly come together to address crucial issues,” adds Professor Moss.
 “We have a clear direction of travel – discovering new treatments, developing new diagnostic tests and helping to inform vaccine studies.
 For example, dexamethasone has been found useful in helping to control the immune response to SARS-CoV-2, but we want to find more targeted ways of damping down the immune system.

 “Key to rapid progress will be the innovation and new ways of working that the consortium introduces.
 For example, we’ve worked hard on optimising the cellular assays and the process for measuring cellular immunity – taking a blood sample, we separate out the white cells and stimulate these using viral protein.
 If ‘immunity’ is present in the sample there will be a response which we can measure.”